-In view of the growing importance of English as a tool for global communication and the consequent emphasis on training students to acquire language skills, the syllabus of English has been designed to develop linguistic, communicative and critical thinking competencies of Engineering students.
-In English classes, the focus should be on the skills development in the areas of vocabulary, grammar, reading and writing.
-For this, the teachers should use the prescribed text for detailed study.
-The students should be encouraged to read the texts leading to reading comprehension and different passages may be given for practice in the class.
-The time should be utilized for working out the exercises given after each excerpt, and for supplementing the exercises with authentic materials of a similar kind, for example, newspaper articles, advertisements, promotional material etc. The focus in this syllabus is on skill development in the areas of Vocabulary, Grammar, Reading and Writing Skills, fostering ideas and practice of language skills in various contexts.
+In view of the growing importance of English as a tool for global communication and the consequent emphasis on training students to acquire language skills, the syllabus of English has been designed to develop linguistic, and communicative competencies of Engineering students.
+In English classes, the focus would be on the skills development in the areas of vocabulary, grammar, reading and writing.
+For this, the teachers use the prescribed text for detailed study.
+The students are encouraged to read the texts leading to reading comprehension and different known/unknown passages may be given for practice in the class.
+The time is utilized for working out the exercises given after each excerpt.
+Authentic materials of a similar kind, for example, newspaper articles, advertisements, promotional material are used to supplement exercises.
+The focus in this syllabus is on skill development in the areas of Vocabulary, Grammar, Reading and Writing Skills and practice of language skills in various contexts.